systelab/saas-control-plane/README.md

 ### Run

-To launch the server, simply run with java -jar the generated jar file.
+To launch the server, run:

 ```bash
 cd target